A guide for attending EES events

 2.2.
 Questions and interactions during the event

-Attendees of online events should remain muted during the event but may be asked to unmute by the host or speaker.
+Attendees of online events should remain muted during the event, but may be asked to unmute by the host or speaker.
 Please follow their instructions.
 You are also able to provide comments via the ‘chat’ function, as well as ask questions using the ‘Q&A’ function if available.
+Attendees of in-person events should respect the Chair and only ask questions when asked during the discussion section of the event.

 Questions in the ‘Q&A’ function will be asked by the event hosts providing time is available.
 Not all questions can be answered.
 If your question is not answered, this is usually due to mere volume and not deliberate neglect.
 You can always email any unanswered questions to [email protected] to be passed onto the speaker afterwards.

 Ask questions concisely.
-Our online events are focused, so please be sure your questions are, too.
+Our online events are focused, so please be sure your questions are relevant to the event topic.
 Avoid wasting time in lengthy introductions, and don't self-promote or spend a lot of time sharing your opinion before asking a question.
 If you have comments, ask yourself if they will help others before commenting.
 If considered inappropriate, then your question may not be asked and may be dismissed by the host.

 Do not ask personal questions or non-relevant questions during the event, these will not be asked and may be dismissed by the host.